|

 Early Use

-The earlier age someone starts using a certain substance the more likely it is that they will develop a serious addiction.
+The earlier age someone starts using a particular substance, the more likely they will develop a severe addiction.
 Early use can harm the developing brain leading to more vulnerability.
-Children and youth are still developing and haven’t fully learned healthy coping skills and self-care.
-Younger people who experience other factors of vulnerability, such as physical, sexual or emotional abuse, neglect, unstable family environment, economic problems, financial struggles at home, mental illness or a genetic susceptibility may also be more likely to use and get addicted to substances as opposed to peers with a more stable environment.
+Children and youth are still growing and haven’t fully learned healthy coping skills and self-care.
+Younger persons exposed to physical, sexual, or emotional abuse, neglect, an unstable family environment, financial issues, mental illness, or genetic vulnerability may be more prone to use and become addicted to substances than peers who are not exposed to these circumstances.
 (3)

 Method of Administration

 Different substances have different levels of addiction potential.
-This doesn’t only depend on the substance itself but on the method of administration.
-Smoking and injection can increase the addictive potential as the substance enters the brain almost immediately resulting in intense pleasure and ‘high’.
-This feeling, however, fades away quickly urging the user to resupply.
+It doesn’t only depend on the substance itself but the method of administration.
+Smoking and injection can increase the addictive potential as the substance enters the brain almost immediately, resulting in intense pleasure and ‘high.’
+This feeling, however, fades away quickly, urging the user to resupply.
 (3)

 Treatment, Rehab, and Therapy

-Successful recovery from any form of addiction is possible and effective treatment options are available.
+Successful recovery from any form of addiction is possible, and practical treatment options are available.

-The first and absolutely essential step to recovery is the initial recognition of the problem.
-If someone with an addiction denies that their substance abuse is a problem, recovery can be difficult if not impossible.
-An intervention may be necessary to help recognize the severity of the issue the issue and begin treatment.
+The first and essential step to recovery is the initial recognition of the problem.
+If someone with an addiction denies that substance abuse is a problem, recovery can be difficult, if not impossible.
+An intervention may be necessary to help recognize the severity of the issue and begin treatment.

-The first actual step of the treatment is a formal assessment of symptoms by an appropriate healthcare professional.
-There is no need to worry that addiction is not ‘bad enough’ or ‘too bad’.
+The first actual treatment step is an appropriate healthcare professional’s formal assessment of symptoms.
+There is no need to worry that addiction is not ‘bad enough’ or ‘too bad.’
 People with the least severe and most severe cases of addiction can still benefit from treatment.

-Addiction is a multifaceted issue involving many aspects of someone’s life, including their mental, physical and social health.
-Therefore, a multi-level treatment with a combination of medication, individual and group therapy and possibly other methods is the most effective.
+Addiction is a multifaceted issue involving many aspects of someone’s life, including mental, physical, and social health.
+Therefore, a multi-level treatment with medication, individual and group therapy, and possibly other methods is the most effective.
 The personal desire to recover and active participation in recovery is essential.

 Severe treatment may require hospitalization, living in therapeutic communities, or attending outpatient programs.
 Medication can help with drug cravings and severe withdrawal symptoms.
 Therapy can help in understanding behavior, motivation, thoughts, and feeling.
 It can also help develop coping mechanisms, build higher self-esteem, and address mental health challenges.
-Therapy, in particular, group therapy, can also help with social situations, relationships and how to relate to others.
+Therapy, in particular, group therapy, can also help with social situations, relationships, and how to relate to others.
 Family therapy can help to explore family dynamics.
-Self-help groups, such as Alcoholics Anonymous, Narcotics Anonymous, and their related family groups are often useful in all phases of recovery even years into sobriety.
+Self-help groups, such as Alcoholics Anonymous, Narcotics Anonymous, and their related family groups are often helpful in recovery phases, even years into sobriety.
 Vocational, social and legal services can be part of a successful recovery process and living a ‘clean’ life.
 (2, 8)

 Principles of Effective Treatment:

-• There is no one size fits all: no single treatment works for everyone.
+• No one size fits all: no single treatment works for everyone.

 • Treatment must be readily available to all in need.

-• Effective treatment considers all aspect of the individual and their lives, not just the abuse itself.
+• Effective treatment considers all aspects of the individual and their lives, not just the abuse itself.

 • Remaining in treatment for as long as needed is essential for successful recovery.